Mattress Accessories & Bedding

 Find the best down pillow for luxury comfort and durability.

-When it comes to finding one of these marshmallow-y down pillows for yourself, you’ll be met with all sorts of options and distinctions that can be a bit confusing.
+When it comes to finding one of these super plush pillows for yourself, you’ll be met with all sorts of options and distinctions that can be a bit confusing.
 Read on to learn about down pillows, feather pillows, and how to choose the best pillow for you.

 Down pillows are luxury pillows made from the downy feathers of ducks and geese.
 Down feathers make up the insulating layer of feathers found closest to a bird’s skin.
 Down itself looks almost like a fluffy snowflake, with soft fibers billowing out from a centralized point called a plumule.